swissi2000/Centroid-ProbeApp/docs/Single.md

 ![](/images/pa023.PNG)

-If no validation issues has been found, the ProbeApp will write all the necessary probing commands to
+If no validation issues have been found, the ProbeApp will write all the necessary probing commands to
 ```
 c:\cncm\ncfiles\probing_cycle.cnc
 ```